heymukund07/FacialAnalyser/README.md

 # FacialAnalyser

 Please open the "WebApp" folder.
-Install all the requirements. **And "run python main.py."**
+Install all the requirements. **And run the command "python main.py."**